Mediavine Review (Should You Make the Switch?)

 Deferred ad loading essentially means that ads don’t load on the first page load, which improves page speed and user experience.

-AdThrive was a bit behind on this, but they have been catching up and they now offer Smart Loading and deferred ad loading.
+Raptive was a bit behind on this, but they have been catching up, and they now offer Smart Loading and deferred ad loading.
 Their Smart Loading feature is essentially a mix of asynchronous and lazy loading.

-If you’re keen to join AdThrive, it’s best to ask them about this directly because they will be much better able to explain than I can.
+If you’re keen to join Raptive, it’s best to ask them about this directly because they will be much better able to explain than I can.

 Mediavine Facebook Group